tewk/interface-types/proposals/interface-types/linking/Explainer.md

 linking with GC languages even after the [GC proposal].
-Instead of sharing linear memory, GC languages will need to share metadata, vtables, runtime type tags, runtime support machinery, etc. Thus, the two-level module/component hierarchy is essential to the wasm ecosystem.
+Instead of sharing linear memory, GC languages will need to share metadata, vtables, runtime type tags, runtime support machinery, etc. Thus, the two-level module/component hierarchy is essential to the whole wasm ecosystem, now and in the future.

 *This use case rules out any linking solution where main modules are not able to explicitly create and link together private instances of a language runtime